Grad Ceremony Frequently Asked Questions

 FOR MAIN GRADUATION CEREMONY INFORMATION SEE THE GRADUATION INFORMATION PAGE.

 How will I be contacted about graduation?
-You'll get important updates sent to your MyBVC e-mail account once you've registered to attend, after the registration deadline (Nov.
-28).
+You'll get important updates sent to your MyBVC e-mail account once you've registered to attend, after the registration deadline (April 19, 2017 for Spring Grad 2017).
 We will also post info in MyBVC and at www.bowvallecollege.ca/graduation.

 Do my guests need tickets for this event?
 Yes, your guests will need tickets.
-You can pick up your tickets and gowns during Grad Fair.
-For more information, check the main Graduation Information Page.
+You can pick up your tickets and gowns at a period to be announced.

 How many guests am I allowed to invite?
 Each regsistered grad will be given two (2) tickets for guests.

 Do children need tickets to attend?
 Children older than 2 years old need tickets.
 Infants 2 years old and under can attend without tickets, if they sit on the laps of your guests who have tickets.
 Children cannot sit with grads in the graduate area, they must sit in the regular guest area.
 Child care will not be provided by Bow Valley College on grad day.